ihmeuw/vivarium_research/docs/source/intervention_models/wasting_treatment/index.rst

 - We are not applying a differential death rate to those effectively covered vs not effectively covered
 - We are generalizing across the whole country.
 There is likely to be a lot of heterogeneity within the country.
+- We do not have the durations of untreated SAM and MAM for 0-6 age groups hence we are using the durations from 6-59 age groups.

 Validation and Verification Criteria